abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

     ![declarations](./img/modules-5.png)

     - It's used to declare components, directives, and pipes that belong to this module and need to be compiled
+    - A **feature module** may **declare** its own components and services, but to make all or some of them visible to other modules, you need to **export** them.
     - when using `ng generate component` command, the new component will be automatically added to the `declarations` array of the module

   - `imports` & `exports`
     ![imports](./img/modules-6.png)

     - `imports` is used to import other modules/components that we will depend on (inside the module)
+      - Usually, we import `CommonModule` in feature modules to have access to common directives like `ngIf` and `ngFor`, and we import `BrowserModule` in the root module to have access to all the features of Angular for web applications
     - `exports` is used to export components/directives/pipes that we want to make available to other modules that will import this module
+      - External modules will see only those members of the shipping module that were explicitly mentioned in exports.

   - `providers`